Personal profile

 Research interests

-Rebecca Searle is a contemporary historian whose work focuses on the ways in which the study of the past can be used to make critical interventions in the politics of the present.
+Rebecca Searle is a contemporary historian whose work explores the ways in which the study of the past can be used to make critical interventions in the politics of the present.
+Her research focuses on housing, property and urban change in twentieth and twenty-first century Britain, examining the historical roots of the contemporary housing crisis and the relationship between property development, global finance and the ways housing markets reshape cities.

 Scholarly biography

-Subsequently Rebecca worked as a postdoctoral researcher in Economic History at the University of Sussex.
-She was first employed on the ESRC project The Living Standards of Working Households in Britain, 1904-1960.
-She was then part of a team who were awarded a £1.15m ESRC Grant for The Global Income Inequality Project.
+She later worked as a postdoctoral researcher in economic history at the University of Sussex, contributing to the ESRC-funded project The Living Standards of Working Households in Britain, 1904–1960 and the ESRC-funded Global Income Inequality Project.

 Approach to teaching

-Rebecca recieved a One Brighton award for research linked teaching in recognition of these modules.
+Rebecca received a One Brighton Award for research-linked teaching in recognition of this work.

 Supervisory Interests